c6o/docs/docs/getting-started/teamspace-setup.md

 </TabItem>
 </Tabs>

-## Certification
+## TeamSpace Certification

-The Codezero SpaceAgent installs into the `codezero` namespace and should take less than a minute to start depending on how long it takes to provision a LoadBalancer.
+The Codezero SpaceAgent installs into the `codezero` namespace and should take less than a minute to start depending on how long it takes to provision a LoadBalancer pod and service.
 The `codezero` loadbalancer service will be ready but the cloud loadbalancer may need minutes to be fully available.

 :::info
 For example, with AWS, the kubernetes loadbalancer service will show the AWS NLB (Network Load Balancer) hostname and codezero hub will show the space as ready and certified.
-However, the NLB can still be in a provisioning state and network access will only work once it is fully provisioned, which can take up to 5+ minutes.
+However, the AWS NLB can still be in a provisioning state and network access will only work once it is fully provisioned, which can take up to 5+ minutes.
 :::

 You can view the codezero pods and services using the following: